Marmaduke Duke: Live performances

-Live lineup

 Live, the group consists JP Reid (vocals, guitar) and Simon Neil (vocals, synth, guitar and bass).
 The duo are augmented by James Johnston (bass, vocals) and drummers Fergus Munro and Ben Johnston.
 There is usually also a cloaked/masked figure on stage during performances, known only as "The Duke"; played by Sucioperro's ex-bassist Michael Logg also known as "The Big Slice".
 This character might be construed as the band's own version of Public Enemy's Flavor Flav or the Happy Mondays' Bez.

 Regarding the inclusion of Ben and James, Simon Neil states: "It wouldn't feel right to be out and playing without them, you know?"